-- 3.1.1 As shown in Drawing 10.1 (Volume 3), British Geological Survey (BGS) mapping identifies two areas of peat within the study area, one 130m east of the existing A9 at ch.
-24,800, and the other adjacent to the west at Chainage (ch.)
-25,600 near Cuaich.
-Published soil mapping (James Hutton Institute, 2013) shown in Drawings 10.4 and 10.5 (Volume 3) also indicates complex peaty soils and peat in several parts of the study area, and dystrophic (acidic and nutrient-poor) basin and valley peat to the east of Dalwhinnie. - 3.1.2 While no direct indicators of peat landslide occurrence in the vicinity of the Proposed Scheme have been identified through desk study, surveys or GI, the presence of slopes ranging from flat to 75° in the catchments through which the Proposed Scheme passes, and the presence of indirect indicators of potential peat instability such as the presence of small water bodies (bog pools), springs, flushes and cross-slope artificial drainage suggest there is the potential for peat instability to occur in the form of first-time failures. - 3.1.3 There are a range of existing sensitive receptors within the Proposed Scheme corridor, including the existing A9 carriageway, watercourses and water bodies that provide habitat for sensitive species, the Highland Mainline railway, various commercial and residential buildings and other infrastructure.
-The presence of these receptors introduces the possibility that the occurrence of a peat landslide could have a real consequence in terms of injury or economic impact and therefore, there is a risk associated with that as well as just the peat landslide hazard itself. - 3.1.4 Beyond the immediate vicinity of the Proposed Scheme, there are also several areas where peat is recorded in BGS mapping, or identifiable in aerial and satellite imagery (Google Earth).
-The nature of the topography and the fact that many areas of these areas are upslope or upstream, presents a limited possibility that peat landslides occurring well beyond the Proposed Scheme may impact upon it.
+3.1.1 As shown in Drawing 10.1 (Volume 3), BGS mapping identifies scattered areas of peat throughout the study area.
+The majority of these are located south and east of the existing A9 starting at ch.
+40,000 and continuing to ch.
+44,000, along with two smaller areas to the north near Raliabeag.
+The remaining areas are located north and west of Kingussie, between ch.
+50,200 and ch.
+56,645, with the largest of these lying directly south of the existing A9 carriageway between ch.
+51,600 and ch.
+52,200.
+Published soil mapping shown in Drawings 10.4 and 10.5

+(Volume 3) also identifies areas of peaty soils, including peaty gleys, peaty podzols, peaty gleyed podzols and peaty alluvial soils.

+- 3.1.2 While few direct indicators of peat landslide occurrence in the vicinity of the Proposed Scheme have been identified through desk study, surveys or available GI, the presence of slopes ranging from flat to 34° in the catchments through which the Proposed Scheme passes, and the presence of indirect indicators of potential peat instability, such as the presence of small water bodies (bog pools), springs, flushes and cross-slope artificial drainage, suggest there is the potential for peat instability hazards to occur in the form of first-time failures. - 3.1.3 There are also a range of sensitive receptors within the Proposed Scheme corridor, including the existing A9 carriageway, watercourses and water bodies that provide habitat for sensitive species, the Highland Mainline railway, various commercial and residential buildings, other infrastructure, cultural heritage assets and environmental designations.
+The presence of these receptors introduces the possibility that the occurrence of a peat landslide hazard could have a consequence in terms of injury or economic impact and therefore, there is a credible peat instability risk. - 3.1.4 Beyond the immediate vicinity of the Proposed Scheme, there are also several areas where peat is recorded in BGS mapping, or is recognisable in aerial and satellite imagery (Google Earth).
+The nature of the topography and the fact that many areas of these areas are upslope or upstream, presents a limited possibility that peat landslides originating beyond the Proposed Scheme may have an impact upon it.